robotcopper/ros_timeline/README.md

 ## Project Structure

 - `ros_timeline.tex`: The main file containing the LaTeX code to generate the graph.
-- `assets`: The folder, providing all the illustrations.
+- `assets`: The folder containing all the illustrations.

 ## Acknowledgements